 Calories: 258kcal

-• In a medium bowl, whisk the Ah-So sauce, soy sauce, sesame oil, brown sugar, ginger, and garlic.
+- In a medium bowl, whisk the Ah-So sauce, soy sauce, sesame oil, brown sugar, ginger, and garlic.
 Pour the marinade into a gallon-sized plastic bag, add the pork tenderloins, press out as much air as possible, and seal the bag.
 Turn the bag a few times to coat the pork in the marinade.
-And refrigerate for at least 30 minutes and up to 24 hours, flipping the bag halfway through to make sure the pork marinates evenly.
+Refrigerate for at least 30 minutes and up to 24 hours, flipping the bag halfway through to make sure the pork marinates evenly.

-• Preheat the oven to 350 degrees F. Line a baking pan with aluminum foil.
+- Preheat the oven to 350 degrees F. Line a baking pan with aluminum foil.
 Remove the pork from the marinade, and discard the remaining liquid.
-And place the tenderloins in the center of the pan.
+Place the tenderloins in the center of the pan.
 Bake for 40-50 minutes.
 Remove from the oven and let the pork sit for 10 minutes before slicing.

 Calories: 258kcal | Carbohydrates: 12g | Protein: 32g | Fat: 8g | Saturated Fat: 2g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 3g | Trans Fat: 1g | Cholesterol: 99mg | Sodium: 601mg | Potassium: 644mg | Fiber: 1g | Sugar: 9g | Vitamin A: 4IU | Vitamin C: 1mg | Calcium: 20mg | Iron: 2mg